 Microsoft is set to offer organisations seeking digital transformation with the cloud a new way to purchase Azure services, beginning as early as March 2019 - and will fundamentally shake-up the way businesses around the world manage their Azure Cloud licensing model and ongoing costs.

-The Microsoft Customer Agreement (MCA) was initially announced on January 10, though it seems to have gotten little notice just yet.
-This is despite the significant change it brings to the way SMB organisations and even larger enterprises buy into the Azure Cloud ecosystem.
+The Microsoft Customer Agreement (MCA) was initially announced on January 10, though it seems to have gotten little notice.
+This is despite the major change it brings to the way SMB organisations and even larger enterprises buy into the Azure Cloud ecosystem.
 We round up all the details you need to know about the MCA, and whether it or other existing options such as Cloud Solution Provider (CSP) are your best pathway forward into Azure.

 What is the Microsoft Customer Agreement (MCA)?